timchih/ChartGeneration/README.md

 You can also indicate the language of the output image [chinese/english] Both the image and the jsonl file will be stored in `output/chart/` by default

-Example of generating 2 random bar chart at output/bar/
+Run the following command to generate 2 random bar chart at output/bar/ When `ch_dict_path/en_dict_path` are not specified, the program will use the default word dictionary in the `dict/` folder
 ```bash
 # generating 2 random bar chart
 python generate_chart.py --chart_type='bar' --output_path='output/bar/' --img_count=2 --is_random